Korea and China to Establish Growth Platform for Global Start-ups; Gyeonggi Province and Hangzhou City Sign Implementation Agreement.

-– This will involve the establishment of cooperative overseas offices for start-ups, joint holding of global start-up contests, and the creation of investment funds.
+– Cooperation to include establishment of joint overseas offices for start-ups, co-hosting of global start-up contests, creation of investment funds, and more

-Gyeonggi Province and Hangzhou City are forming and enforcing a cooperative system to support Korean and Chinese start-ups in entering the global market.
-The effort will involve the establishment of cooperative overseas offices for start-ups.
+Gyeonggi Province and Hangzhou City have agreed to establish and operate a cooperative system to support global market entry by Korean and Chinese start-ups.
+These efforts will include the establishment of joint overseas offices for start-ups.

-On the afternoon of the 10th, Gyeonggi Province and Hangzhou City signed an “Execution Agreement on Cooperation for Global Start-ups” at Novotel Ambassador Suwon which contained the following:
+On the afternoon of October 10, Gyeonggi Province and Hangzhou City signed the “Implementation Agreement on Cooperation for Global Start-ups” at the Novotel Ambassador Suwon.

-The signing of the agreement came following discussions shared when the Gyeonggido representatives visited Hangzhou in July, earlier this year, seeking cooperation for start-ups, which itself came after the establishment of the Gyeonggido-Hangzhou Start-up Global Cooperation Agreement in January of this year.
+The signing of the agreement followed discussions held this past July when Gyeonggi Province representatives visited Hangzhou seeking cooperation in start-up initiatives; this in turn came after the establishment of the Gyeonggido-Hangzhou Global Start-up Cooperation Agreement in January of this year.

-The agreement contains Gyeonggi Province and Hangzhou City’s good will in actively promoting the mutual development of start-ups from the both countries so that they may enter the global market, including the Korean and Chinese markets, through mutual communication, exchange, and cooperation.
+The agreement embodies the positive intent of Gyeonggi Province and Hangzhou City to actively promote the co-development of start-ups from both countries so that they can enter global markets, including the Korean and Chinese markets, through mutual communication, exchange, and cooperation.

-The agreement was made by 7 institutions, including the municipal governments of Gyeonggido and Hangzhou, the Gyeonggi Business & Science Accelerator, Gyeonggi Center for Creative Economy & Innovation, Advanced Institutes of Convergence Technology, Hangzhou Advanced Technology Investment Co., Ltd., and the Hangzhou Global Innovation Center.
+The agreement involves 7 bodies, including the governments of Gyeonggi Province and Hangzhou City, the Gyeonggi Business & Science Accelerator, the Gyeonggi Center for Creative Economy & Innovation, the Advanced Institutes of Convergence Technology, Hangzhou Advanced Technology Investment Co., Ltd., and the Hangzhou Global Innovation Center.

-In the agreement, the two municipal governments agreed to establish overseas offices to facilitate cooperation according to demand and the requests of start-ups, and to make an earnest effort to hold regular joint cooperation meetings.
-In addition to this, they also discussed ways to share resources such as work space, facilities, funds, technology services, and more through the interactions between “incubation base points” in the regions.
+Through the agreement, the two governments plan to jointly establish overseas offices to facilitate cooperation according to the needs of start-ups, and to hold regular joint cooperation meetings.
+In addition, they also discussed ways in which to share resources such as work spaces, facilities, funds, technology services, and more through interactions between “incubation base points” in the regions.

-Furthermore, the two parties will strive to make joint investment in start-ups which are in their early stages, and to integrate resources and capacities in order to create “special investment funds” to help excellent start-ups from the two countries penetrate the global market.
-In addition to this, they also agreed to jointly hold “Global Start-up Contest” to encourage information sharing, exchange, and interaction between Korean and international start-ups, investors, and entrepreneurs.
+Furthermore, the two parties will strive to make joint investments in start-ups that are in their early stages, and to integrate resources and capacities in order to create “special investment funds” to help exceptional start-ups from the two countries with global market entry.
+They also agreed to jointly hold the “Global Start-up Contest” to encourage information sharing, exchange, and interaction between Korean and international start-ups, investors, and entrepreneurs.

-Lee Hwa-soon, the Deputy Governor, said, “I hope today’s event becomes a starting point for us to promote mutual development, and start-ups’ penetration into the global market through the start-up related platforms to facilitate exchange and interaction.
-Please keep paying attention so we could find more areas for cooperation going into the future.
-Gyeonggido will continue doing our best.”
+Gyeonggi Province Vice Governor Lee Hwa-soon said, “I hope today’s event becomes a starting point for us to promote mutual development, and start-up entry into global markets through related platforms to facilitate exchange and interaction.
+Please follow and support these efforts so that we can identify more areas for cooperation in the future.
+Gyeonggi Province will continue to do its best.”

-Zhan Guoping, Deputy Secretary General, replied, “I hope Hangzhou and Gyeonggi Province continue to build a friendly relationship, for long time, in various areas including the economy, scientific technology, the workforce, and so on.
-We will try our best to help companies based in Hangzhou establish a presence in Gyeonggi Province.
-Let’s continue to promote dialogue and cooperation between us”
+Deputy Secretary General Zhan Guoping replied, “I hope Hangzhou and Gyeonggi Province continue to build a friendly long-term relationship in various areas including economy, technology, human resources, and more.
+We will do our best to help companies based in Hangzhou establish a presence in Gyeonggi Province.
+Let’s continue to promote shared dialogue and cooperation.”